 Savings, CD, and Mortgage Rate Trends

 The graph above shows how the average rates for national bank-offered 5-year, 3-year, and 1-year CDs have trended over the last several years.
 It also shows how average online savings rates have trended over this time.
 Longer-term CD rates do not currently offer a premium over 1-year rates or online savings rates.
-The lack of a time premium reflects the expectations that the Fed is now likely to maintain the short-term Fed Funds rate at an elevated level well into 2024, but that it will be lowered rates quickly when it begins to lower them in late 2024 and throughout 2025.
+The lack of a time premium reflects the expectations that the Federal Reserve began lowering rates from their peak in 2024, and that it will likely continue to lower them in 2025.
 Since the average CD rates are well below the best rates on BestCashCow, this graph underscores the importance of shopping carefully - and comparing online rates as well as local rates - before locking into a CD.

-If the economy remains strong and the Fed remains on pause, we would expect to see still higher overall average rates in each of these CD products and that the most aggressive offerings will appear online first.
-Depositors may be well served to remain in online savings accounts or short-term CD (1-year or less) while rates remain at current levels.
+If the economy remains strong and inflation expectations remains constant in 2025, we could expect to see still higher overall average rates in savings rates and in CD products and that the most aggressive offerings will appear online first.
+Depositors may be well served to remain mostly in online savings accounts or short-term CD (1-year or less) while rates remain at current levels.

 View online savings account rates View online CD rates